ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

   token: "my-token"
 ```

 I tried adding the `Build.BuildNumber` variable as the postfix for the environment name to make it unique but it didn't work.
-The environment name that you use in deployment jobs (which we'll use in the second stage) needs to be available during pipeline intialization.
+The environment name that you use in deployment jobs (which we'll use in the second stage) needs to be available during pipeline initialization.
 And runtime variables like `Build.BuildNumber` can't be used during this time.
-So I settled for the `Build.SourceVersion` variable which contains the latest Git commit ID.
+So, I settled for the `Build.SourceVersion` variable which contains the latest Git commit ID.

 > If you want to know which variables are available during pipeline initialization.
 Go to the [Use predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) page.
 Every variable with a Yes in the 'Available in templates?' column is available during pipeline initialization.

 The `adminPassword` is used for the Administrator password of the virtual machine we'll create.
 The `token` variable should be set with the value of the token you created in the prerequisites.
-For demo purposes I hardcoded these in the example but you should ofcourse add these as secret variables to your pipeline or use a secrets store.
+For demo purposes I hardcoded these in the example but you should of course add these as secret variables to your pipeline or use a secrets store.

 ### Provision Azure virtual machine in environment